Cycling itinerary in the Thur Valley (60km)

 point-vue-valley-thur

-Here is another beautiful cycling loop in Alsace, called BL 154 “Au fil de l’eau, soyez Na’Thur” which allows you to explore the Thur Valley, in the south of the region and not far from Mulhouse.
+Here's another great cycling loop in Alsace, called BL 154 "Au fil de l'eau, soyez Na'Thur", this time exploring the Thur Valley, in the south of the region and not far from Mulhouse.

 This loop has a little bit of difference in altitude (about 450m in total if you start from Cernay).
 If you are afraid of it but want to go for a ride, you can for example rent an electric bike from Culture Vélo in Cernay.
 I also suggest a shorter walk in the region here: a loop in the valleys of the Thur and Doller rivers.